TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.11.md

 ---

-And God wrought special miracles by the hands of Paul:
+God worked special miracles by the hands of Paul,